 - Pick three things you can see and tell me what you can see.

 - Good.
 Now pick three things you can hear and tell me what you can hear

 - Good.
 Now pick three things you can feel and tell me what you can feel.

 - Good.
 Now close your eyes.
 3 things you can see with eyes closed.

 - Good.
 3 things you can hear with eyes closes, inside or outside of your body

 - 3 things you can feel whilst your eyes are closed.

 Repeat this process for as long as it is useful in returning your friends attention to the fact that the threat is not real.
 If the threat is real and you’re being chased by a crocodile then stop doing this technique and run for your lives.
 Now is the ideal time to panic.

 About the Author

-Tom Powell is a Coach and Fear and Phobia Therapist.
+Tom Powell is a Wellbeing Coach and climbing coach.
 He works with people to help them to find their calm so that they can take ownership of situations and of their path through life.
-Tom lives and works in Bristol, providing talking therapy sessions, coaching sessions, and works specifically with the mental performance of Rock Climbers.